Eriumsss/Conquest3DViewport/README.md

 # Conquest3DViewport
 Engine-level reverse-engineered tooling suite for The Lord of the Rings: Conquest (2009) focused on rendering inspection, animation experimentation, level structure editing, crash diagnostics, and live audio debugging built for structural engine analysis without redistributing game assets or proprietary middleware.

+Before starting please extract the dev.rar on your game executable directory.

+Disable Windows Defender and any other AntiViruses before starting because Windows keeps flagging the injector and other files as trojan and etc.

 Eriumsss — LOTR Conquest Modding Toolkit V1.0

 A reverse-engineered, engine-level tooling suite for The Lord of the Rings: Conquest (Pandemic Studios, 2009).